 - Does the doctor avoid making assumptions about your sexual activity or identity?
 For example, do they ask who you have sex with instead of assuming they know?

 - Does the doctor avoid making assumptions about the reason for your visit?
 For example, do they assume you want testing for sexually transmitted diseases, or do they ask why you came?

 - When you ask questions related to your gender or sexual identity, does the doctor listen with respect?

 - If you ask something they don’t know, do they admit that they don’t have the answer or offer to find out?

-- The Gay and Lesbian Medical Association provider directory lets you find doctors who are LGBTQ themselves.
+- The Gay and Lesbian Medical Association provider directory lets you find doctors who are LGBTQIA+ themselves.

-- GLBT Near Me helps you find LGBTQ resources close to your zip code.
+- GLBT Near Me helps you find LGBTQIA+ resources close to your zip code.